-Career as a Bariton
+A career as a Bariton

-Claude was engaged in Würzburg, Germany in 1954 to open the season as Count di Luna in "Il Trovatore" and 'Sharpless' in "Madama Butterfly" along with other roles until he returned to Broadway for the musical “The Most Happy Fella" in 1955.
-He returned again to Europe in 1956 to sing in Basel, Switzerland with Montserrat Caballé in "Tosca”, “Pagliacci" and "Tiefland" along with "Masked Ball” “La Boheme”and “Lohengrin”, The Firey Angel.
+Claude was engaged in Würzburg, Germany, in 1954 and opened the season as Count di Luna in "Il Trovatore" and 'Sharpless' in "Madama Butterfly" along with other roles until he returned to Broadway for the musical, "The Most Happy Fella" in 1955.
+He returned to Europe in 1956 to sing in Basel, Switzerland with Montserrat Caballé in "Tosca," "Pagliacci" and "Tiefland" along with "Masked Ball," "La Boheme," "Lohengrin" and The Fiery Angel.
 He went from Basel to Berlin to alternate with Dietrich Fischer-Dieskau in "Masked Ball" and "Don Carlo" and with Hermann Prey in other roles.
-His debut was as 'Escamillo' in "Carmen”.
-After a successful ‘Germont’ in "La Traviata" at the Vienna Staatsoper in 1957, he was engaged there for 3 years as a baritone under Herbert Von Karajan who took him to La Scala to sing in his Tristan and Isolde with Birgit Nilsson.
-Claude Heater sang again the role with Birgit Nilsson at the Bayreuth Festspielhaus that he sang with her at La Scala and also debuted at the same time in 1966 in Bayreuth as Siegmund to Gwyneth Jones' Sieglinde.
+His debut was as 'Escamillo' in "Carmen."
+After a successful Germont in "La Traviata" at the Vienna Staatsoper in 1957, he was engaged at the renowned opera house for three years as a baritone under Herbert Von Karajan.
+The famous conductor took him to La Scala to sing in his "Tristan and Isolde" with Birgit Nilsson.
+Claude Heater sang the role again with Birgit Nilsson at the Bayreuth Festspielhaus and also debuted at the same time in 1966 in Bayreuth as Siegmund to Gwyneth Jones' Sieglinde.

-His final performances as a baritone were in 1961 with the San Francisco Opera: Demetrius in Benjamin Britten's A Midsummer Night's Dream,the boyar Schelkalov in Mussorgsky's Boris Godunov, Ping in Puccini's Turandot and Tom Henney in the premiere of Norman Dello Joio's Blood Moon.
-His last performance of the season was with Dame Joan Sutherland as Henry Ashton in Donizetti's Lucia di Lammermoor.
+His final performances as a baritone were in 1961 with the San Francisco Opera: Demetrius in Benjamin Britten's "A Midsummer Night's Dream," the boyar Schelkalov in Mussorgsky's "Boris Godunov," Ping in Puccini's "Turandot" and Tom Henney in the premiere of Norman Dello Joio's "Blood Moon."
+His last performance of the season was with Dame Joan Sutherland as Henry Ashton in Donizetti's "Lucia di Lammermoor."